isshiki/ReFwdFormatter/README.md

 ## Version History

+- v 1.57.0.3
+  - [Features especially for mac OS] Add two lines if those doesn't exist at the head of mail documents

 - v 1.57.0.2
   - [Bug-Fix] Fix the bugs: At the previous version, the contents of the quote email reply couldn't be highlighted nor edited